-Any member of staff can call a focus meeting.
+May be called by any child facing member of staff.
 Focus Meetings may be called at any time to discuss issues of concern about a pupil or group of pupils.
 Focus meetings can involve a number of different staff involved in teaching/caring for a pupil.
 A member of the Health and Well Being team should always attend.
 Focus meetings are a useful forum for airing and sharing concerns/formulating specific action plans and for ensuring that members of SLG are made aware of these concerns.
-Minutes should be taken and then strategies for implementation shared in Monday morning briefings as appropriate.
+Minutes should be taken and then strategies for implementation shared in briefings and by email /teams as appropriate.
 Core teams should then monitor the impact of these strategies and call further meetings if ineffective.

-Please remember that views expressed at focus meetings are not school policy.
-They may become so in the future following agreement with SLG.
-As minutes should not be shared with pupils, parents/carers, LA's unless there is an agreement with SLG.
+Views and actions shared at focus meetings should not be shared outside of the school until they have been agreed by a Senior Leader .
+As such minutes should not be shared with pupils, parents/carers, LA's unless there is an agreement with SLG.